Income protection insurance calculator UK

 Once your claim has been approved, you’ll need to wait for your deferred period to pass before any funds are paid out to you.

-It can be possible to make multiple claims on your income protection insurance policy.
+It can be possible to make multiple claims throughout the lifetime of your policy.

 An income protection policy will pay out to you once your deferred period has passed.

-This means the policy won’t pay out to you straight away (unless you have chosen a Day-1 deferred period).
+This means the policy won’t pay out to you straight away.

 If you’re still unable to work after your deferred period has passed, your payments will commence.